Club Member? Click Here.

 We’re not trying to shoot the moon.
 The All Ords averages around 10% p.a.
 So we want to out-perform it by roughly 2x year after year.
 Some years we will be up and some we will be down (that’s the nature of investing) but over the long term we want to double the All Ords.

-During a downturn like the one we’re going through in early 2020, our goal is to decline less than the All Ords.
+During a downturn like the one we went through in early 2020, our goal is to decline less than the All Ords.

-As of the end of May 2020, our portfolio, which we started on 2019-09-01, is still outperforming the ASX All Ords, but obviously the market is in a downturn and we can’t escape that.
+As of the end of July 2020, our portfolio, which we started on 2019-09-01, is outperforming the ASX All Ords quite nicely as you can see in the screenshot below.

 Tony believes market downturns are great buying opportunities if you know what to look for.